pantheon-systems/documentation/source/content/terminus/05-scripting.md

         }
         ```

-1. Restore the session file in a CI context to allow Terminus to log in using `terminus auth:login` with no `--machine-token`.
+1. Restore the session file in a CI context to stay logged in without needing to reauthenticate every time.
 Instructions for specific CI pipelines are listed below.

     - [Bitbucket](/terminus/ci/bitbucket)
     - [CircleCI](/terminus/ci/circleci)